Algorithmics II (H) COMPSCI4003

-The coursework cannot be redone because the nature of the coursework is such that it would take a significant number of days to produce it and this effort is infeasible for supporting the re-doing of such coursework over the summer.
+The assessed practical exercise cannot be redone because the nature of the coursework is such that it would take a significant number of days to produce it and this effort is infeasible for supporting the re-doing of such coursework over the summer.
 The assessed quizzes cannot be redone as they are intended to be answered in class only.

 The aims of the course are: